DataDog/datadog-agent/README.md

      If you built an older version of the agent, you may have the error `make: *** No targets specified and no makefile found.
 Stop.`.
 To solve the issue, you should remove `CMakeCache.txt` from `rtloader` folder with `rm rtloader/CMakeCache.txt`.

+     Please note that the [trace agent](./docs/trace-agent/README.md) needs to be built and run separately.

 Please refer to the [Agent Developer Guide](docs/dev/README.md) for more details.
 For instructions